ecarlste/tailwind-sandbox/app/website-projects/qr-code/README.md

 I'm still not feeling super confident at this point with how to position text within a container like a div or paragraph.
 In this solution I used `px-3` on the `div` containing all three sections of text to squish it in a bit.
 I'd like to play around with this a bit more and see if there are better ways to do this.

+I also didn't extract the `qr-code` out into it's own react component that's passed props to solve this challenge.
+I'll likely create a follow up PR to do exactly that just in case I ever want to use it for something.

+It would be fun to take the QR Code image and break it up into the background and also the QR Code itself, since you would likely be passing a QR code into the component as a prop and rendering it on top of the blue background.

 ## Author

 - GitHub - [ecarlste](https://github.com/ecarlste)